On some perturbation properties of nonsmooth optimization on Riemannian manifolds with applications: Regularity properties of the KKT solution mapping

-\end{definition} It is worth noting that the lower semicontinuity of $F$ is inherited by $F_{R_x}$ within the ball $B_x(r_{R_x})$.
-However, this continuity may not hold on its boundary.
-Fortunately, this limitation does not affect our discussions since our focus is solely on the properties of $F_{R_x}$ within the ball $B_x(r_{R_x})$.
+This function is the restriction of the pullback of $f$ at a given point $x$, as defined in \cite[Section~4]{AMS09}, where the general pullback function refers to $f\circ R$ at each point on the manifold.
+It is worth noting that $f_{R_x}$ inherit the lower semicontinuity of $f$ within the ball $B_x(r_{R_x})$, although such continuity may fail on its boundary.
+Fortunately, this limitation does not affect our analysis, as we are concerned only with the behavior of $f_{R_x}$ inside $B_x(r_{R_x})$.